mostafa-drz/spotify-companion/README.md

   - Select preferred language
   - Pick from different tones (casual, academic, storytelling, etc.)
   - Control intro duration
+- Manage your intro templates (create, edit, delete, select) directly from the Now Playing page—no separate templates section.
+- Each track can have multiple intros, one per template, and switching templates instantly loads or generates the relevant intro.
 - Enjoy both text and audio versions of the insights

 ## 🛠 Tech Stack